Vermont National Guard: Cold War era

-In 1964 the 86th Armored Brigade was established as a separate brigade of the VT ARNG.
+In 1964 the 86th Armored Brigade was established as a separate brigade of the Vermont Army National Guard.

 In September 1966 Adjutant General Francis W. Billado died.
 From September until December Deputy Adjutant General Reginald Cram acted as adjutant general.
 In December, 1966 Democratic Governor Philip Hoff named Brigadier General Wayne Page, commander of the 86th Armored Brigade, business executive and chairman of the Lamoille County Republican Party, to temporarily fill the adjutant general's position.
 Cram resigned as deputy adjutant general when Page was sworn in, and then campaigned against Page in the Republican-controlled Vermont General Assembly for a full term as adjutant general.
 In an upset, Cram defeated Page in the legislature's February, 1967 secret ballot election, ending Page's three-month tenure.
 Cram served until 1981, while Page retired from the military.

 Subsequent reorganizations of the National Guard resulted in the 86th Armored Brigade, which had been a separate organization, becoming part of the 50th Armored Division, then the 26th Infantry Division, and later the 42nd Infantry Division.

 On 1 September 1982, the 3rd Battalion, 172nd Infantry Regiment was activated as a mountain warfare unit, a unique unit in the army.

 Several Vermont National Guard organizations were activated for Operation Desert Storm, including the 131st Engineer Company, which served in Southwest Asia.
 The 131st Engineer Company had also been activated for federal service during the Vietnam War.

 In 1997 the Vermont National Guard made history when Martha Rainville became the first woman to ever serve as a state adjutant general.

 The Vermont National Guard also continued to perform its state mission, including responding after a massive ice storm in 1998.

 21st century

 Following the September 11, 2001 terrorist attacks, Vermont Army and Air National Guard members performed missions in support of Operations Noble Eagle, Enduring Freedom in Afghanistan and Iraq.

 1st Battalion, 86th Field Artillery was inactivated in 2010.
 1st Battalion, 101st Field Artillery is now the artillery battalion assigned to the 86th Brigade, and the battalion includes one battery in Vermont.

 1st Battalion, 172nd Armor and 2nd Battalion, 172nd Armor were both inactivated as the result of the 86th Brigade's conversion to Infantry.
 Most units were reconfigured as parts of 1-172 Cavalry or the 86th Brigade Special Troops Battalion.

+In July 2023, Tracey Poirier, the Vermont National Guard's director of the joint staff, was promoted to brigadier general, the first woman to attain general officer's rank in the Vermont Army National Guard.